ComplexityVE/HipsterNetworks/reports/final_report.md

 There needs to be at least 20% of the network to be hipster nodes for product 2 to even have a chance at becoming more popular than product 1 no matter what τ is.
 The bigger the time delay in knowledge hipsters have, the more likely the hipster or anti-establishment idea is to become more popular than product 1.

-To summarize our findings on the importance of τ values on the spread of network ideas, generated a graph of adoption fractions vs τ values to see the general trend in adoption fractions.
+To summarize our findings on the importance of τ values on the spread of network ideas, we generated a graph of adoption fractions vs τ values to see the general trend in adoption fractions.

 ![](https://github.com/Elepert/HipsterNetworks/blob/master/images/tausweepp3.png)

 *Figure 5) Sweep of τ values vs adoption fraction. p= 0.3, φ=1/33.*

 Juul and Porter do not generate a similar graph, but the behavior shown by this graph is consistent with our results.
 As τ becomes bigger, Product 2 has becomes more and more popular.